Morphology and magnetism of multifunctional nanostructured $\gamma$-Fe$_2$O$_3$ films: Simulation and experiments: Simulation

 \subsection{Monte Carlo simulation}

-In order to proceed with the simulation of the magnetization curves it is necesary to specify which energy terms will be taken into account in the MC simulation.
-According to our simulated ensemble, the distance $R_{\mbox{ nn}}$ between grains was relatively large, so that inter-particle interaction, such as direct exchange and RKKY, were neglected.
-Within this approximation, the magnetic dipolar interaction was the only considered one among particles.
+In order to proceed with the simulation of the magnetization curves it is necessary to specify which energy terms will be taken into account in the MC simulation.
+According to our simulated ensemble, the distance $R_{\mbox{ nn}}$ between nearest neighboring grains was relatively large, so that direct exchange and RKKY interactions were neglected.
+Within this approximation, the magnetic dipolar interaction was the only one considered.
 We wrote down this interaction in terms of magnetic dipoles positioned at the center of the particles.
-Finally, the anisotropy energy included shape and crystalline contributions.
-Including the terms mentioned above we defined the total energy of the $N_p$ particles in the presence of an external magnetic field ($\vec H$) as:
+Including anisotropy and Zeeman terms, we defined the total energy of the $N_p$ particles in the presence of an external magnetic field ($\vec H$) as:

-where the first term denotes the particle's Zeeman term and $E^{\mbox{ A}}_i$ accounts for shape and crystalline anisotropy energies.
-Based on the experimental data available from the literature \cite{Dutta2004,HENDRIKSEN1994,Hergt2004,JONSSON1995,Martinez1998,Martinez1996,Shendruk2007,VASSILIOU1993} we have assumed uniaxial crystalline anisotropy for cubic maghemite, thus using the value $K_u = 1.25 \times 10^5$ erg/cm$^3$ in the simulations.
-Note that the third term in Eq. \ref{Eq_energy} refers to the particle-particle dipolar interaction, in which $\vec{r}_{ij}$ defines the distance between particles $i$ and $j$.
+where the first term denotes the particle's Zeeman term and $E^{\mbox{ A}}_i$ accounts for the anisotropy energy which includes shape and crystalline contributions.
+Based on the experimental data on maghemite available from the literature \cite{dutta2004magnetic,hendriksen1994ultrafine,hergt2004maghemite,jonsson1995aging,martinez1998low,martinez1996magnetic,shendruk2007effect,vassiliou1993magnetic} We considered uniaxial crystalline anisotropy, using the value $K^c = 1.25 \times 10^5$ erg/cm$^3$, and random cristalline orientation ($\hat e^c_i$) for each particle.
+Whith this,

+The third term in Eq. \ref{Eq_energy} refers to the particle-particle dipolar interaction, in which $\vec{r}_{ij}$ is the distance between particles $i$ and $j$.
 In order to mimic the nanocomposite film we have applied periodic boundary conditions for the magnetostatic interaction on the $xy$ plane.